PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 crypto.tagsToSend             | Number of ElGamal/AES tags to send.
-40 by default; too low value may cause problems with tunnel building crypto.ratchet.inboundTags    | Max number of generated inbound tags for tagset (default: 800) explicitPeers                 | List of comma-separated b64 addresses of peers to use (default: unset) i2p.streaming.initialAckDelay | Milliseconds to wait before sending Ack. (default: 200) i2p.streaming.answerPings     | Enable sending pongs.
+40 by default; too low value may cause problems with tunnel building crypto.ratchet.inboundTags    | Max number of generated inbound tags for tagset (default: 800) explicitPeers                 | List of comma-separated b64 addresses of peers to use (default: unset) trustedRouters                | List of comma-separated b64 addresses of routers to choose from for first hop (default: unset) i2p.streaming.initialAckDelay | Milliseconds to wait before sending Ack. (default: 200) i2p.streaming.answerPings     | Enable sending pongs.
 1 or true, 0 or false (default: 1) i2p.streaming.maxOutboundSpeed| Max outbound speed of stream in bytes/sec. (default: 1730000000)